Best Small Bedroom gardening ideas

 Some of them are already planted, while others are still growing.
 So, you can either wait until they finish growing or purchase them now.

-There are also some DIY kits that you can use to build your own small living garden.
+There are also some DIY kits that you can use to build your small living garden.
 You can find them at any local hardware store.
-All you need to do is to read the instruction manual carefully before starting to work on building your own small living garden kit.
+All you need to do is read the instruction manual carefully before starting to build your own small living garden kit.

 What are the benefits of having a small bedroom garden?